tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

         RGB color = {ri(250), ri(250), ri(250)};

-        // draw a random antialised triangle, see pixels.h for drawing primatives
+        // Draw a random antialiased triangle, see pixels.h for drawing primitives
-        // drawing primatives begin with "hub_" and draw to scene->image buffer hub_triangle_aa(scene, x1, y1, x2, y2, x3, y3, color);
+        // drawing primitives begin with "hub_" and draw to scene->image buffer hub_triangle_aa(scene, x1, y1, x2, y2, x3, y3, color);

         // render the RGB data to the active PWM buffers. sleep delay the frame to sync with scene->fps
-        // you can optionally draw directly into *image, and then pass image
+        // You can optionally draw directly into *image, and then pass the image
         // to scene->bcm_mapper(scene, image, TRUE);
         scene->bcm_mapper(scene, NULL, TRUE);
     }